LaureBerti/AI4SDGs/SDG6/readme.md

 # 🌍 SDG#6.
 Water Sanitation Prediction using LS‑SVM

-> A evolving list of resources, tools, datasets, papers, and communities focused on **Least Squares Support Vector Machines** (LS‑SVM) to predict water quality and sanitation metrics.
+> An evolving list of resources, tools, datasets, papers, and communities focused on **Least Squares Support Vector Machines** (LS‑SVM) to predict water quality and sanitation metrics.

 > Feel free to update and contribute !